sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 A Thought Framework for Resiliency: the Distributed Reactive Loop
 -----------------------------------------------------------------

-Since we are wandering into unknown territories, the most sensible thing to do is to simplify the system, simply to make it easier to reason about.
+Since we are wandering into unknown territories, the most sensible thing to do is to simplify the system, make it easier to reason about.
 To this end, we remove any intermediary (such as message queues) between the supervisor node and the worker node.
 Both nodes communicate directly through a full-duplex channel.
 When removing intermediaries, we also take care of limiting data redundancy between nodes, so that state is easier to reconcile in case of inconsistencies.

 ![](figures/architecture_overview.png)

-Each node has a primary objective and property which it strives to fulfill, regardless of the system status.
+Each node has a purpose which it follows, regardless of the system status.
 The supervisor handles requests from customers and updates from workers.
 It must be available at all time, even if its response are outdated.
-On the contrary, the worker focus on consistency with its current job.
+On the contrary, the worker targets job consistency.
 It monitors and mirrors precisely the state of the printer job, and continue to do so even in case of network failure.
 For the worker, there is no need or no rush to send updates about the job, as long as it keeps things consistent.

-We have simplified the structure and stated the primary role of each node.
+We have simplified the structure and stated the purpose of each node.
 Now we must explain how both nodes communicate with each other.
 The communication protocol defines how progress can happen overall the system.
-The core tenet of our framework is that each time both nodes are connected and have an opportunity for communication, they would make a round-trip, exchanging data and commands.
+The core tenet of our framework is that each time both nodes are connected and have an opportunity for communication, they would make a roundtrip, exchanging data and commands.
 This framework is called a **reactive loop** because it always starts with a request for the current worker state (considered locally consistent), so that the supervisor properly reacts to it.
 This small exchange is enough to let the supervisor refresh its internal state, and to send new commands to the worker for the next thing to do.

 ![](figures/reactive_loop.png)